kudobuilder/kudo/keps/0019-package-api-versioning.md

 | Application version                | --app-version |
 | Operator revision                  | --revision    |

-Assuming the following packages exist in the package registry:
+Assuming the following packages exist in the package registry

+for composite version:

 | Operator | Version     |
 | -------- | ----------- |